StrongTechProject/iCloud-ObsiSync/docs/Doc.md

 Menu Functions:
 *   **1. Quick Start**: Run the initial configuration wizard.
-    *   *The script will guide you to enter the iCloud source path, local Git repo path, and SSH Key.*
+    *   *The script will guide you to enter the Obsidian vault source path, local Git repo path, and SSH Key.
+If the Obsidian vault path and local Git repo path are identical, the script will perform Git operations directly on the vault without an intermediate Rsync sync.*
     *   *If your local repo lacks a remote address (Remote Origin), the script will guide you to add it.*
 *   **2. Check Sync Status**: Immediately run a sync and analyze the logs to report success or failure.
 *   **3. Modify Config**: